 That efficiency gap translates directly into lower heat generation, reduced motor sizing requirements, and longer service life.
 For industrial automation systems running multiple shifts, those differences accumulate into measurable operational savings over time.

-Positioning accuracy also improves significantly: quality servo planetary gearboxes are available with backlash ratings as low as 1 arcminute, enabling the angular precision that pick-and-place systems, CNC machine tools, and collaborative robots demand.
+Positioning accuracy also improves significantly: quality servo planetary gearboxes are available with backlash ratings as low as 1 arcminute.
+That precision is what pick-and-place systems, CNC machine tools, and collaborative robots demand.

 Step 1: Define Your Application Requirements First